 Figure 2: Data Labels sub-gallery

-Alternatively, you can select the chart and click the Chart Elements button (the plus sign highlighted in red within Figure 3).
-This opens the Chart Elements gallery.
+- Alternatively, you can select the chart and click the Chart Elements button (the plus sign highlighted in red within Figure 3).
+Doing so opens the Chart Elements gallery.
 Within the Chart Elements gallery, hover your cursor over the Data Labels option.
-This brings up a right-arrow as shown highlighted in blue within Figure 3.
-Click this right-arrow to open the Data Labels sub-gallery (highlighted in green within Figure 3) which includes various options for the Data Labels.
+This action brings up a right-arrow as shown highlighted in blue within Figure 3.
+Click this right-arrow to open the Data Labels sub-gallery, as shown highlighted in green within Figure 3, below, which includes various options for the data labels.